wp-plugins/rencontre/readme.txt

 `&lt;?php if(!function_exists('dynamic_sidebar') || !dynamic_sidebar('my-area-name')) : endif; ?&gt;`
 * In admin panel, move the 'rencontre' widget to 'my-area-name' area.

+Method 3 : Shortcode - The simplest way :

+add shortcode [rencontre] in your page.

 **Secundo**

-For visitors not connected, you can view thumbnails and small profile of the last registered members using the shortcode [rencontre_libre] or php
+For visitors not connected, you can view thumbnails and small profile of the last registered members using one of this two methods :

+* The simplest way without options : the shortcode [rencontre_libre].
+* More options : php code in your theme :

 `&lt;?php if(!is_user_logged_in()) Rencontre::f_ficheLibre(); ?&gt;`
 If you write f_ficheLibre(1), there will be as many men as women.